#5 Writing your article

 This is where you fill the article with your useful content.
 There are a few ways to do this, depending on your article, so choosing the approach early on will help guide your writing.
 Here are some examples of structuring your main content:

 Top 5/Top 10 article – Commonly used to compare different products, services, or methods, this type of article will have a heading for each of the different sections within the content.
-See our Top 10 Reasons to Start a Blog for a great example.
+See our Top 10 Reasons to Start a Blog in 2021 for a great example.

 Instructions-based article – Similarly to this article, an instructions-based article will contain a heading for each step in the instructions.
 Each section can then be broken down into further detail if required, making it easy for your reader to follow.